e-kolpakov/e-kolpakov.github.io/design/_posts/2020-06-27-eventsourcing-01-problem.md

 key_takeaway: "eventsourcing/01-problem-key-takeaway.md"
 ---

 Eventsourcing is probably among the most controversial and tricky design principles.
-In "classical" application design, the state is written to the persistence store, mutated, fetched from DB on virtually every operation; while events that cause state changes are transient and discarded the moment the change is applied - unless explicitly caught, of course.
-In eventsourcing, to the contrary, events are written to the store, never mutated and read from the DB on rare occasions; while the state is transient and obtained from the log of events - unless explicitly saved.
-To some extent, eventsourcing is like the "classical" approach through the looking glass.
-One day I and my team embarked on a journey through it - and this post is the beginning of our story.
+In "classical" application design, the state is written to the persistence store, mutated, and fetched from the DB on virtually every operation, while events causing state changes are transient and discarded the moment the change is applied.
+In eventsourcing, to the contrary, events are written to the store, never mutated, and read from the DB on rare occasions; while the state is transient and obtained from the log of events.
+To some extent, eventsourcing is like a mirror reflection of the "classical" approach.
+One day I and my team embarked on a journey through it - and this post is the beginning of the story.

 # Preface